Sabrout/bot_detection/README.md

 # Contact

-The whole project is pushed into a private GitHub reposotiry (in case the test is confidential).
-If you have any questions or difficulties installing or running the project, please reach out to me on <omarsabrout@gmail.com>.
+The whole project is pushed into a private GitHub reposotiry (in case the test content is confidential).
+If you have any questions, difficulties installing or running the project, please reach out to me on <omarsabrout@gmail.com>.

 # Remarks